ETS2HubGuide hubETS2Hub

 Steam Workshop Or Manual Mods?

 Steam Workshop is usually easier for beginners because subscriptions and updates are handled through Steam.
 Manual mods can be useful when a trusted author publishes outside Workshop, but you need to manage versions and files yourself.
+For a safer beginner workflow, use the ETS2 Steam Workshop Mods Guide.

 If you are new, start with Workshop and a test profile.
 Move to manual mods only after you understand what breaks when ETS2 updates.